precice/precice.github.io/content/community/community-contributors.md

 ## Previous maintainers

-Previous mantainers and their affiliation at the time of their last significant contribution.
+Previous maintainers and their affiliation at the time of their last significant contribution.

 <br>
 {% assign dev_premain = site.data.developer.main-inactive | sort: "name" %}